Subscribe

 The story is familiar, replicated by scores of people living and working in Missouri in the 1800s.
-It goes something like this: a person starts from humble beginnings, takes big risks in moving west to pursue new opportunities, starts simple and builds a trade or business, employs many people, offers essential products or services that make life possible, and in the end not only enjoys success but becomes a benefactor for the common good.
+It goes something like this: A person starts from humble beginnings, takes big risks in moving West to pursue new opportunities, starts simple and builds a trade or business, employs many people, offers essential products or services that make life possible, and in the end not only enjoys success but becomes a benefactor for the common good.

 Hiram Young